red/web-redlake/content/en/products/diagrammar.md

     image_position: "right"
   - template: "accordion"
     accordion_items:
+      - title: "Use what you know"
+        description: |-
+          DiaGrammar understands Red's Parse dialect, ABNF, McKeeman, and more metagrammars are coming.
       - title: "Get Organized"
-        description: "Group grammars and inputs into projects, so they stay together."
+        description: "Group grammars and inputs, so they stay together."
       - title: "Own Your Style and Show it Off"
         description: "Customize every aspect of the rendered diagram, save and share it."
       - title: "Red Superpowers"